TradeMark17/Pendula/README.md

 This repository does not contain:
   1. Wolfram-language code used to do all Wolfram-related simulation, analysis, and plotting.
 This is because the Wolfram codebase is complex, nonstandardized, and stored across many notebooks.
 It may be available upon request to the corresponding author.
-  2. Raw data for the other Figures (see previous).
+  2. Raw data for the other Figures, for the same reasons.
 May be available upon request.